Frank Wead: World War II service

 In the hours immediately following the attack on Pearl Harbor on 7 December 1941, from his personal library within his rented estate at 715 North Rexford Drive, Beverly Hills, California, Wead listened as bulletins interrupted regularly scheduled radio programs with updated details of the bombing.
 From his library, Wead also made a long-distance phone call to the Bureau of Aeronautics to speak with Rear Admiral John Henry Towers, requesting a recall to active duty.
 The phone call was followed up with a Western Union telegram to Captain Ralph Davison, USN.

-It was a chance to serve his country, again.
+It was a chance to serve his country again.
 Wead flew from California and arrived at Naval Air Station Quonset Point where he worked as special aide to Captain Ralph Davison.
-Also, at NAS Quonset Point was Rear Admiral Calvin T. Durgin and his naval aide Captain John Madison "Johnny" Hoskins, USN.
+Also at NAS Quonset Point were Rear Admiral Calvin T. Durgin and his naval aide Captain John Madison "Johnny" Hoskins, USN.
 All these naval aviators communicated closely together in working out the details for the manning and training of carrier air groups for the newly commissioned aircraft carriers.
 With the approval from Ralph Davison, Wead was promoted to the temporary rank of commander in the US Naval Reserve, on 28 September 1942.